praneethiyyapu/Conversion-Web-Services/README.md

 •The API call to the webservice returns XML data and it has been parsed to get the desired conversion.

 •Webservice URIs developed for this application are:

-  1.Pounds to Kg service: http://conversion-webservices.herokuapp.com/webapi/ptokservice/<input value>
+  1.Pounds to Kg service: http://conversion-webservices.herokuapp.com/webapi/ptokservice/{input value}

-  2.Feet to cm service: http://conversion-webservices.herokuapp.com/webapi/ftocservice/<input value>
+  2.Feet to cm service: http://conversion-webservices.herokuapp.com/webapi/ftocservice/{input value}